GPU instances¶

 Setting up a GPU instance¶

-A GPU instance is launched the same way as any other compute instance with a few things to keep in mind:
+You launch a GPU instance the same way as any other compute instance with a few things to remember:

 When launching a GPU, select one of the Flavors that include GPUs.

-You have the option to choose a GPU with NVMe backed storage for very high performing storage.
-This is however not a requirement for GPU based compute, see NVMe storage for mor information.
+You have the option to choose a GPU with NVMe backed storage for high performing storage.
+This is not a must for GPU based compute, see NVMe storage for more information.

-We recommend using Ubuntu 22.04 as image for your GPU based instance.
-This is because we have tested the Nvidia driver with this image with good result.
+We recommend using Ubuntu 24.04 as image for your GPU based instance.
+This is because we have tested the NVIDIA driver with this image with good result.
 That said, its possible to run a multitude of images.

-When the image is up and running, you will get a maximum of 10% of the GPUs performance without a license installed.
-Please see below section on installing license for more information.
+When the image is up and running, you will only get 10% of the GPUs performance without a license installed.
+See below section on installing license for more information.

 Installing the driver¶

-In order to use the GPU functionality, a driver from NVIDIA needs to be installed on the instance that has access to the virtual GPU.
-Please follow below instructions to install the driver.
+To use the GPU functionality, you need to install a driver from NVIDIA on the instance that has access to the GPU.
+See the below instructions to install the driver.

 Linux¶